automatika-robotics/push-to-release-repo-action/README.md

-# push-to-release-repo
+# push-to-release-repo-action

 This github action can be used to push code from a source repo to a release repo.
-Useful when package distribution requires a separate release repository for running its automated actions (e.g in case of ROS2 deb packages).
+Useful when package distribution requires a separate release repository for running its automated actions.

 ## Inputs